NarrativeFlow-Mitch/NarrativeFlow-Interpreter-Scripts/README.md

 While I'm comfortable with all of the programming languages listed above, I'm certainly not a master of any of them.

-So if there's an obvious optimization or better way of doing something, thank you for understanding.
+So if there's an obvious optimization or better way of doing something, thank you for understanding, and feel free to suggest improvements.

 # How To Use The Interpreter Script In Your Game Engine